jaredly/j3/Roadmap.md

   - well so I do need a button to move something out to the library

 - [x] make a '<-' for def/deftype
-- [ ] on click, add it to definitions, add a name to namespace, and also replace all of the usages of it with the new hash.
+- [x] on click, add it to definitions, add a name to namespace, and also replace all of the usages of it with the new hash.
+- [ ] make an "x" to delete things from namespace

+- [ ] BUG: select all of a text, delete, and you have an identifier thats empty.

 # AutoComplete